bellavista-care-home/bellavista-backend/DEPLOYMENT_GUIDE.md

-# Bellavista Care Home App - AWS Deployment Guide
+cdv# Bellavista Care Home App - AWS Deployment Guide

 This guide covers how to deploy the Bellavista application to AWS.
 The architecture consists of:
 - **Frontend**: React (hosted on S3 + CloudFront)